1) What type of news can you typically find in a tabloid newspaper?

 |

-For my coursework I plan to produce a magazine with two-page spread and 300 words talking about a girl walking around investigating a abandoned museum and plans on making it a discovery for people.
+For my coursework I plan to produce a magazine with two-page spread and 300 words named 'discovery' which is also talking about a girl walking around investigating a abandoned museum and plans on making it a discovery for people.
 I've done this to subvert stereotypes on females by impowering them.
 Therefore this targets female audience.
 The girl on my front cover is taken with long shot where the whole of her character is in the image the same way her surroundings are, shown clearly and fully.
 She also has light makeup and is dressed modest for the museum, this shows us that she's dressed calm and pure to represent how immaculate the museum is, and how women are free to explore things they are interested in.
 In my magazine the back round is placed as ancient from the statue at the back of the girl, this makes females look more intelligent as its shown they're intrigued in things like this.
 This not only enhances the mysterious and historic atmosphere of the museum, but also conveys a message that women are compulsively engaged and capable of appreciating culture and history.

 1.